 - 1. Amending the Future Land Use Map: A property owner may petition for a change to the Future Land Use Map.
-See section 3.3.1 for future land use map amendment policies. - Planned Unit Development2: A subdivider may elect to apply for approval of a plat employing a planned unit development (PUD) design consistent with the County Zoning Ordinance.

-A Planned Unit Development (PUD) refers to a parcel of land planned as a single unit, rather than as an aggregate of individual lots, with design flexibility from traditional siting regulations.
-Within a PUD, variations of densities, setbacks, streets widths, and other requirements are allowed.
+See section 3.3.1 for future land use map amendment policies. - 2.
+Planned Unit Development2: A subdivider may elect to apply for approval of a plat employing a planned unit development (PUD) design consistent with the County Zoning Ordinance. - interested parties.
+3. Conservation Subdivision Development: subdivider may elect to apply for approval of a plat employing a conservation subdivision design consistent with the County Zoning than as an aggregate of individual lots, with design flexibility from traditional siting densities, setbacks, streets widths, and other requirements are allowed.
 The variety of development that is possible using PUDs creates opportunities for creativity and innovation within developments.
-Since there is some latitude in the design of PUDs, the approval process provides opportunities for cooperative planning between the developer, reviewing boards, and other interested parties.
+Since there is some latitude in the design of PUDs, the approval process provides opportunities for cooperative planning between the developer, reviewing boards, and other regulations.